Quick start - Microsoft Teams for Education admins

 Configure settings by user or license type

-If you have multiple license types within your organization, you'll see them in in the following drop down.
-Some examples are Business and Enterprise or Education - Faculty and Staff or Education - Student and Guest.
-The following section will outline how you can manage these groups.
+You should only have Education listed in your license types.
+The dropdown includes Education-Faculty and staff, Education-Student, and Guest.
 The system can only differentiate users based on the licenses you've assigned them.
 If you only have one license type, the settings here can be treated as tenant-wide settings.

-Tenant-level control of the on/off status for Teams is temporary and will be removed by May 2018.
-At that time, access to Teams will be controlled via user-level licensing only.
+Tenant-level control for Teams has been removed (effective August 2018).
+Control access to Teams in your organization with user-level licensing.
 To learn more, see Manage user access to Microsoft Teams.

 Teams and channels

-A team is designed to bring together a group of people who work closely to get things done.
-Teams can be dynamic for project-based work (for example, curriculum development or planning school events), as well as for ongoing work, to reflect the internal structure of your institution (for example, schools, departments, and classes).
-Teams for Education has 3 new team types (Classes, PLCs, Staff Members) for a total of 4 types of teams all together:
+A team is designed to bring together educators and students who work closely to get things done.
+Teams can be dynamic for work (e.g., curriculum development or planning school events), as well as for ongoing work, to reflect the internal structure of your institution (e.g., schools, departments, and classes).
+Teams for Education has 3 new team types (Classes, PLCs, and Staff Members).

 |for Classes||for PLCs||for Staff Members||for Anyone|